 Know your jewelry!

-If you don't recall where you got the piece, you may want to visit the local jewelry store to get more information.
+If you don't recall where you got the piece, you may want to visit the local jewelry (Affiliate Link) store to get more information.
 They can tell you the type of diamond, what type of gold it is, etc...

 Visit places online like eBay to see if there is something similar to the piece you are selling to help determine the price range you can get for the item.

-If you are sad to part with an item, keep a record of what you donated.
+Keep a record of what you donated.

 Display the ones you love!